 When installed, there is no risk to the applicator during initial treatment or during regular monitoring

 Thousands of termite colonies have been eliminated since 1995

 EPA Presidential Green Chemistry Challenge Award Winner

 If you want to learn more about the Sentricon™ campaign “Death to the Queen,” click here to watch the video.

 Have questions?
-Contact Brody Brothers online to request an estimate or call us at 410-653-2121 (Baltimore region) or 301-637-0178 (Montgomery Count)to talk to one of our experts about termite control in Baltimore, MD.
+Contact Brody Brothers online to request an estimate or call us to talk to one of our experts about termite control in Baltimore & Montgomery County, MD area.

 Areas we service: Clarksville, Dayton, Ellicott City, Columbia, Silver Spring, Marriottsville, Woodstock, Sykesville, Woodbine, Finksburg, Hampstead, Manchester, Reisterstown, Upperco, Rockville, Westminister, New Windsor, Baltimore, Olney, Raspeburg, Gywnn Oak, Pikesville, Mt.
 Washington, Roland Park, Govans, Clifton, Arlington, Germantown, Druid, Franklin, Highlandtown, Catonsville, Carroll, Morrell Park, Parkville, Nottingham, Rosedale, Northwood, Baldwin, Cockeysville, Potomac, Hunt Valley, Glen Arm, Glyndon, Bethesda, Lutherville, Timonium, Monkton, Owings Mills, Parkton, Perry Hall, Phoenix, Randallstown, Sparks, Glencoe, Stevenson, Gaithersburg, White Hall, White Marsh, Sparrows Point, Essex, Middle River, Dundalk, Towson, and throughout Montgomery County.